nathanramoscfa/etradebot/docs/source/scheduling.rst

 Refer to the `Google Cloud documentation <https://cloud.google.com/scheduler/docs/quickstart>`_ for more information.

-Option 3: Amazon Web Services
+Method 3: Amazon Web Services
 -----------------------------

 1. Open the Task Scheduler by pressing the Windows key + R and typing ``taskschd.msc``.